 Are you looking for the best things to do in Iceland?
 This guide has some of the most amazing places to visit in Iceland.

-When people think of the best things to do in Iceland, they often think of hot springs, glaciers, and waterfalls.
+When people think of the best activities in Iceland, they often think of hot springs, glaciers, and waterfalls.
 And while Iceland does have all of those amazing natural wonders, it has even more to offer!

 This magical country also has stark black sand beaches, winding canyons, adorable churches, and gravity-defying rock formations.
-Basically, the list of the best things to do in Iceland can go on and on!
+Basically, the list of interesting places in Iceland can go on and on!

 Whether this is your first trip to Iceland or you have been many times in the past, we bet you will find something new and exciting to see in this amazing country!